Max-Makhrov/Importer-v.02/README.md

 ↑ Each row represents 1 target on sheet \<span style="text-decoration: underline;">Targets</span>/

-The script needs to know some basic info about your tables.
+<p>The script needs to know some basic info about your tables.
 Fill in the info about your targets: file ids, sheet names, and first rows where to paste the info.
-Give a unique id to each of your targets.
+Give a unique id to each of your targets.</p>

 Add SQL text to a column called "Query Target".
 The simplest query is: